67th Maneuver Enhancement Brigade: Twenty-first century

+publicly "belittled, berated or disrespect[ed] fellow soldiers, according to an Army 15-6 investigation obtained by Army Times."
+Stemple was retired as a result of the reports.

 It was announced in 2015 that 67th BFSB would transition to a Maneuver Enhancement Brigade.

 In 2003 it was converted to the 67th Area Support Group.
 On 7 September 2008, it was converted into the 67th BfSB.
 On 5 November 2016, the brigade formally reorganized as a maneuver enhancement brigade.